Azure/Industrial-IoT/docs/services/registry.md

 The role of the Registry Microservice is to manage identities in IoT Hub.
 These items include:

 * **Applications**.
 In OPC parlance, an “Application” can be a server or a client or both.
 It is also a grouping mechanism for Endpoints, i.e. Applications have Endpoints.
 An Application contains all server provided information, such as Discovery URLs, Application and Product URIs.
 * **Endpoints**.
 Each endpoint represents the twin of an OPC UA Server application’s endpoint.
 A server can have multiple endpoints with different configurations, including security properties.
 * **Supervisors**.
 The supervisor identity is a OPC Twin module’s identity.
-A supervisor manages "activated" endpoint identities.
-It also performs discovery and has a couple of other Microservices up its sleeve.
+A supervisor manages "activated" endpoint identities and performs discovery, by communicating with various other microservices.
 * **Publishers**.
 The publisher identity is the OPC Publisher module's identity.
 A publisher is the host of multiple publish job workers.
 * **Gateways.** The gateway is the host of supervisor (OPC Twin) and publisher (OPC Publisher) modules.

 You can update, read as well as **query** all of these identities' models in the OPC Registry.